Name – Shashank Agrawal

 What do you consider as your greatest professional achievement so far?

 There are several achievements that I am proud of, however, I would like to talk about one which exceeded everyone’s expectations.
 We were running a deal with one of the largest companies in India and had reached commercial negotiations stage.
 My management was expecting a revenue of say 100 USD as the best case, however, I was confident that this deal can close at much higher value simply because I was closest to the customer and could understand the value our solution is giving them.
 So, I went against the advice of my management by starting negotiations at 1000 USD.
 The deal waited for 2 weeks, including several discussions, customer references etc, but the deal closed at 650 USD.
 This was the largest ever deal in India for my company and the largest in that Quarter for the entire company across the world.

 When you know you are right, then follow your gut!!

 Pros — what are some of the positives, which would encourage someone to consider career in Enterprise Software Sales?

 Enterprise Software Sales is consultative sales, which gives you both an inside as well as outside perspective of several industries and several departments within those industries as you interact and understand your customer’s business from very close.
 This broad perspective enables you to become future CxOs, Entrepreneurs, Consultants etc. As per one of studies done in USA, around 65% of the current CEOs of top 1000 companies of USA have started in Sales.

 Another plus is that, the average income (including sales commission) is above average, in some cases at par with bright MBAs working in consulting & marketing professions.

-Cons — what are some of the challenges that you would want someone to be aware of when considering this career/job?
+Cons — what are some of the challenges that you would want someone to be aware of when considering career/job in Enterprise Software Sales?